-Here are some tips for requesting testimonials from clients:
+Follow these useful guidelines for requesting testimonials from your clients:

-- Contact your clients after a specific period of time, e.g. 30 days with an email reminder for a testimonial if you did not obtain one after completing a service.
+- Make a point of contacting clients after a specific period of time, e.g. 90 days with an email reminder for a testimonial if you have not obtained one after completing a service.

 - Include a field for testimonials in all your client surveys.